ADirin/DataBase_Solution/week6_ORM _JPA: M:N /Introduction_to_JPQL.md

     E -->|Return Results| D
     D -->|Convert to Entities| G[Java Objects]
     G -->|Send Data to| A
 ```

-## JPQL

-### An Update Query

-Update the driver experience by one year.

-### Parameterized Query

-To add a parameterized query in JPQL, you can use the `setParameter` method provided by the `Query` interface.

 ### Examples of JPQL Queries
 #### Find All Employees